Parsa-GP/OpenBali/README.md

 > I **CANNOT GARANTEE** THAT THIS SCRIPT WORKS FOR YOUR KEYBOARD IF MODEL IS NOT **EXACTLY** `T-TGK311-BL`.
 IF YOU BROKE YOUR KEYBOARD WITH THIS SCRIPT OR INSTRUCTIONS, I AM NOT RESPONSIBLE FOR YOUR ACTIONS. just saying.

 This project could become an open keyboard driver software!
 It just needs YOUR help. you can do these steps to contribute:
-1. record your screen with your keyboard software opened (because timing stuff and which packet is for which setting).
+1. open your keyboard software
-2. Capture usb packets with wireshark in usbcap mode.
+2. Start capturing usb packets with wireshark in usbcap mode.
-3. Apply every possible configuration for your keyboard in the driver software.
+3. Apply every possible configuration you can for your keyboard in the driver software.
-4. Stop the recording and upload the capture file and video in github issues.
+4. Stop the recording and write **Your exact keyboard model**, **Which software did you use along with exact version** and **upload the capture file** in github issues.
-This way, the packets that sets the keyboards settings gets captured and i can use it to make settings for it. **Make sure that wireshark is visible on the video.**
+This way, the packets that sets the keyboards settings gets captured and i can use it to make settings for it.
+Or, you know, write your kb's protocol in python and open a PR to merge it to the script.

 ## Instructions
-1. Make a virtual enviornment to install packages:
+1. Make a virtual enviornment and activate it to install packages:
 ```
 uv env
-# Activate the virtual enviornment
-source .venv/bin/activate
+source .env/bin/activate
 ```

 2. Install PyUSB module: